variousauthors/the-valley/NEXTSTEPS.md

      file location.
 It _could_ initialize the events based on a second layer in the tiled file, but I'm fine to do that later.
 - [] implement 4 bit map tiles
+- [] implement tilesets per map (well or have a db of tilesets the maps point into)
+- [] spread the render over several frames
+     - right now, for larger maps, the CPU spikes up around 80% when we walk
+     - render an extra tile around the currently visible map at all times (eg render y - 1, x - 1 our to h + 1 w + 1)
+     - turn the tile fiddling parts into continuation and run them in 2 frames, or 4 rather than all at once

 ### Dragon Quest Valley 01